rpamintuan671/Cryptocurrencies/README.md

 ## Summary:
 In summary, after processing, transforming, clustering and visualization there are 532 cryptocurrencies that are treadeable.
 These are divided into four classes per hvplot.scatter plot.
-These classes can be determined be determined by utility, payment, security and stablecoins.
+These classes can be determined by utility, payment, security and stablecoins.
 In this analysis, performance and potential rate of return for each cryptocurrency were not completed in order to provide recommendations to Accountability Accounting clients.